GNOME/librsvg/CONTRIBUTING.md

 please provide an example SVG file as an attachment to your bug report.
-It really helps if you can minimize the SVG to only the elements required to reproduce the bug or see the missing feature, but it is not absolutely required.
-Please be careful of publishing SVG images that you don't want other people to see; the bug tracker is a public resource and attachments are visible to everyone.
+It really helps if you can minimize the SVG to only the elements required to reproduce the bug or see the missing feature, but it is not absolutely required.  **Please be careful** of publishing SVG images that you don't want other people to see, or images whose copyright does not allow redistribution; the bug tracker is a public resource and attachments are visible to everyone.

 You can also [browse the existing bugs][bugs-browse].